daisykbrown/pai789_final_project/README.md

 #### A. Summary
 This script uses request and pandas modules of Python.
 The script does the following:
 Pulls appropriate demographic data from the ACS from 2018 for your desired county and state identified by the appropriate FIPS codes.
-These demographics will be used in script2 to calculate the appropriate demographics inspired by the EPA’s Environmental Justice Indicators.
+These demographics will be used in Script2 to calculate the appropriate demographics inspired by the EPA’s Environmental Justice Indicators.
 Creates two new csv files for block groups (“nc-census-acs-bgs.csv”) and tracts (“nc-census-acs-tracts.csv”).
 These csv files will be used in script 2

 #### B. Input Data
-There input data for this script:
+The input data for this script includes:
-"NC_ACS_2018_Shells_FLD.csv" which is a csv of the desired demographic data taken from the ACS 2018 Table Shells and shortened to the appropriate demographics.
+"NC_ACS_2018_Shells_FLD.csv" which is a csv of the desired demographic data taken from the ACS 2018 Table Shells and shortened to the desired demographics.
 The 2018 Table Shells for the ACS can be found here: https://www.census.gov/programs-surveys/acs/technical-documentation/table-shells.2018.html

-### Script2: analyze-acs-nc.py
+### Script2: analyze_acs_nc.py

 #### A. Summary
 This script uses pandas, geopandas,and numpy modules of Python.
 The script does the following:
-Reads the bg and tract csvs created in script1 and calculates the demographics that will be utilized in the analyisis.
-The script breaks these up by block group and by tract.
+Reads the bg and tract csvs created in Script1 and calculates the demographics that will be utilized in the analysis.
+The script breaks the demographics up by block group and by tract.
 The tract group variables will be percentages and can therefore be assigned to the block groups.
-Merges the block group and tract level data into one csv titled "nc_bg_tract_merged.csv"
+The script then merges the block group and tract level data into one csv titled "nc_bg_tract_merged.csv"

 #### B. Input Data
-There input data for this script: nc-census-acs-bgs.csv nc-census-acs-tracts.csv
+The input data for this script includes:
+“nc-census-acs-bgs.csv”
+“nc-census-acs-tracts.csv”
+Both of these scripts were created in Script1

 ### Script3: geotools.py

 #### A. Summary
-This script is written by Profesor Peter Wilcoxen and uses geopands and scipy.spatial and shapely.geometry modules of Python and also imports MultiPoint from shapely.geometry.
+This script is written by Professor Peter Wilcoxen and uses geopands and scipy.spatial and shapely.geometry modules of Python and also imports MultiPoint from shapely.geometry.
 The script does the following:
 Defines a module called “geotools” that will be utilized in script 5.

 ### Script4: flood_plain_buildings.py

 #### A. Summary
-This script was written by Peter Wilcoxen and uses geopands and os module of Python.
+This script was written by Peter Wilcoxen and uses geopandas and os modules of Python.
 The script does the following:
-Creates a new geopackage file titled “floodplain-buildings.gpkg” that will hold all of the QGIS layers that are used to build the floodplain.
+Creates a new geopackage file titled “floodplain-buildings.gpkg” that holds all of the QGIS layers that are used to build the floodplain.
 The layers in the geopackage are:
   * buildings: a layer that includes all buildings from the Columbus_FP.gd file that intersect with the floodplain
   * floodplain-bfe: a layer of the areas that do have BFE within the floodplain